Homosassa Springs Florida

 Why Visit Homosassa Springs?

-It is typical to think Florida only has beaches, palm trees, sand, and theme parks.
+It is common to think of Florida as having only beaches, palm trees, sand, and theme parks.
 Although this may be somewhat true, Homosassa is home to Homosassa Springs, and there’s plenty to see and do.
 If you are still not sure why you should visit Homosassa Springs at least once in your life, here are some reasons you should consider it:

 • It’s almost guaranteed you’ll see manatees.
 Wild manatees are here all winter long.
 And, there are some resident manatees in rehabilitation.

-• This state park is perfect if you love manatees because you can see them get fed.
+• This state park is perfect for those who love manatees, as you can observe them being fed.

 • You will learn about native (and some non-native) Floridian animals that live here.

 • Homosassa is an escape from the daily grind.
-In other words, it is an oasis full of nature to escape everyday stress.
+In other words, it is a natural oasis to escape everyday stress.

-• You can walk the park, boat or kayak the spring.
-However, you cannot enter the spring head within the park on the water.
-It’s roped off for the safety of the animals.
+• You can walk in the park, go boating, or kayak in the spring.
+However, you cannot enter the spring head-on into the water within the park.
+It’s roped off for the animals’ safety.

 The History Of Homosassa Springs

-Homosassa Springs is a location and now state park that has always hosted humans.
-Native Americans were known to live here on the grounds way back when.
+Homosassa Springs is a location that has been inhabited by humans for a long time and is now a state park.
+Native Americans were known to have lived on the grounds long ago.

-In 1851 David Yulee bought land from William Cooley and started development and built a sugar plantation to attract more people to the area.
-After the civil war, investors acquired the land left by Yulee and made it the special place it is to attract tourists.
+In 1851, David Yulee purchased land from William Cooley and initiated development, constructing a sugar plantation to attract more people to the area.
+After the Civil War, investors acquired the land left by Yulee and transformed it into the special place it is today, attracting tourists.
 During Yulee’s era, tourists could access Homosassa Springs by train.

 Remnants of the sugar plantation still stand outside the park.
 They are called Yulee Sugar Mill Ruins Historic State Park.